Driving School

 The goal is to ensure drivers can navigate the unique challenges of the road and successfully prepare for their driver’s license test.

-CMSC Driving School provides custom therapy evaluations by an occupational therapist for new and experienced drivers with visual, physical, cognitive, perceptual, emotional, and learning disabilities beginning with a clinic-based assessment (required).
-This is followed by an in-vehicle assessment (in a sedan or modified minivan) to determine an individual’s current fitness to drive and to help establish a plan for the driver.
-Note: We have worked with thousands of clients of Mass Vocational Rehab and MassAbility (formerly Mass Rehab Commission) which support many of our adaptive drivers and also those in financial need.)
+CMSC Driving School provides custom therapy evaluations by an occupational therapist for new and experienced drivers with visual, physical, cognitive, perceptual, emotional, and learning differences beginning with a clinic-based assessment (required).
+This is followed by an in-vehicle assessment to determine an individual’s current fitness to drive and to help establish a plan for the driver.

 What are some examples of Adaptive Driving?